ascend4/ascend4/A4SQP.md

 Restoration, acceptable convergence, KKT convergence, multiplier recovery, and bound-stationarity diagnostics are core policy.
 The adapters only pass options and relay the resulting status/progress data.

+An ASCEND-only experimental parameter, `try_lsq`, can be set to `OFF`, `GAUSS`, or `LM`.
+The default is `LM`.
+When set to `GAUSS` or `LM`, the ASCEND adapter asks the system layer to recognise an unconstrained sum-of-squares objective and build a residual-expression view.
+If that succeeds, `liba4sqp.so` runs the core least-squares loop using adapter-supplied residual/Jacobian callbacks.
+If recognition is not applicable, the ordinary SQP path is used.
+The least-squares step policy remains core-owned; the adapter only performs expression analysis, value updates for callback evaluation, and status/progress translation.

 ## Public C API